 30. And he said, Nay, father Abraham: but if one went unto them from the dead, they will repent.

 31. And he said unto him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead.

 Not choosing life will result in hell being your residence.
-It gets worse, though, with what the Bible refers to as a second death.
-At the appointed time, on judgement, each person whose name is not written in the book of life will experience the second death, which is being cast into the lake of fire.
+However, it gets worse with what the Bible refers to as a second death.
+At the appointed time, on judgement, each person whose name is not written in the book of life will experience the second death, cast into the lake of fire.

 The casual reader or hearer of the Bible will possibly never capture the meaning of what the scriptures are trying to convey.
-Even more shocking is that this same fate will befall the intelligent or learned despite their continuous study of the Bible.
-Only those who submit to the Holy Spirit — to Jesus will be able to unlock its mysteries and through submission be lead to the Father into life.
+Even more shocking is that this same fate will befall the intelligent or learned despite their ongoing study of the Bible.
+Only those who submit to the Holy Spirit–and the example of Jesus will be able to unlock its mysteries and, through submission, be led to the Father into life.